 - 22.1 Eligible officers may elect to join the PSS accumulation plan (PSSap).
 The PSSap is also the default superannuation scheme for eligible officers who make no election.
 In respect of officers who are members of the PSSap, CSIRO will pay an employer contribution to the scheme at the rate prescribed under the Superannuation Act 2005 (as varied from time to time).
-At the time of approval of this Agreement the contribution rate is 15.4% of an officer's "fortnightly contribution salary" (as defined in the Public Sector Superannuation Scheme). - 22.2 Where an officer is not eligible to join, or remain, a member of the PSSap, CSIRO will make an employer contribution to a CSIRO approved superannuation fund, at the contribution rate equivalent to the employer contribution for PSSap for that officer, until such time as eligibility to join PSSap is established, provided that the officer: - is not eligible to join or remain a contributor to the CSS or PSSdb; - does not have a deferred or preserved CSS or PSSdb benefit; - is not receiving a CSS or PSSdb invalidity pension. - 22.3 The default superannuation scheme for officers who are ineligible to join the PSSap, if they make no election, is AustralianSuper. - 22.4 Except where clause 22.2 applies, if an officer does not join a Commonwealth scheme, CSIRO will, as required by law, pay each pay period to AustralianSuper (or to another approved scheme) the required amount, being an amount calculated at the rate of 9.5% (or such other percentage as may be prescribed by legislation from time to time) in relation to ordinary time earnings or the maximum superannuation contribution base, whichever is the lower. - 22.5 Superannuation funds are approved at CSIRO's discretion.
-The factors taken into account are: - The number of employees likely to use the superannuation fund.
-(Preference is given to funds with expected larger coverage). - The requirement to be a complying superannuation fund and registered with APRA. - The fund must make satisfactory arrangements to accept payments from CSIRO and for information transfer between the payroll and the fund. - The fund must accept contributions fortnightly via electronic funds transfer and not impose a minimum contribution likely to cause administrative difficulty for CSIRO.
+At the time of approval of this Agreement the contribution rate is 15.4% of an officer's "fortnightly contribution salary" (as defined in the Public Sector Superannuation Scheme). - 22.2 Where an officer is not eligible to join, or remain, a member of the PSSap, CSIRO will make an employer contribution to an eligible choice fund (or default scheme if they make no election), at the contribution rate equivalent to the employer contribution for PSSap for that officer, until such time as eligibility to join PSSap is established, provided that the officer: - is not eligible to join or remain a contributor to the CSS or PSSdb; - does not have a deferred or preserved CSS or PSSdb benefit; - is not receiving a CSS or PSSdb invalidity pension. - 22.3 The default superannuation scheme for officers who are ineligible to join the PSSap, if they make no election, is AustralianSuper. - 22.4 Except where clause 22.2 applies, if an officer does not join a Commonwealth scheme, CSIRO will, as required by law, pay each pay period to an eligible choice fund (or to AustralianSuper if an officer makes no election), the required amount, being an amount calculated at the rate of 9.5% (or such other percentage as may be prescribed by legislation from time to time) in relation to ordinary time earnings or the maximum superannuation contribution base, whichever is the lower.